belle2/basf2/mva/doc/index-01-mva.rst

 The mva package was introduced to provide:

-- Provides tools to integrate mva methods in basf2
+- Tools to integrate mva methods in basf2
 - Collection of examples for basic and advanced mva usages
 - Backend independent evaluation and validation tools